shan-yu/mq-client-multi-thread/README.md

 Besides, you should have IBM MQ client or server installed on the same machine.
 To use the logging function, you should also have Log4j downloaded and configured.

+Before running the program, you can compile the source codes and export an executable jar, e.g. MQClientMultiThread.jar

 The command to run the program is: java -jar MQClientMultiThread.jar
 <br>